BenMaltby/Fake-Instagram/README.md

 # Fake-Instagram
-An attempt at reacreating old instagram login page front-end
+An attempt at reacreating old instagram login page front-end.
+It has no responsive design as it was my first attempt.